Portsmouth F.C.: 1920–1939: Establishment in Football League, FA Cup triumph

 From 1929 to 1934, Portsmouth had become a regular top-half table finisher in the First Division.
-The 1933–34 season saw Portsmouth again reach the FA Cup final for a second time, having beaten Manchester United, Bolton Wanderers, Leicester City and Birmingham City on the way.
-The club was again defeated in the FA Cup Final, this time by Manchester City.
+The 1933–34 season saw Portsmouth again reach the FA Cup final for a second time but lost to Manchester City.
+Having established themselves in the top flight, the 1938–39 season saw Portsmouth reach the FA Cup final.
+This was indeed third time lucky, as Portsmouth managed to defeat Wolverhampton Wanderers 4–1.
+The start of World War II in 1939 resulted in the suspension of the FA Cup competition for the duration, so Portsmouth held the trophy until it resumed in 1945–46.